Things to do in Las Vegas

 As you rise a full 550 ft.
 (50 stories!) above the Las Vegas Strip, you will marvel at the views that span from the dazzling fun below to the gorgeous Spring Mountains, all from the comfort of your spacious, completely enclosed cabin.

-The Wheel takes 30 minutes to make a revolution, so you have plenty of time to enjoy the views (and take those selfies) — and you can even book happy hour reservations for an extra fun experience.
+The High Roller takes 30 minutes to make a revolution, so you have plenty of time to enjoy the views (and take those selfies).
+You can even book happy hour reservations for an extra fun experience.

 The Eiffel Tower Experience at Paris Las Vegas offers another way to raise yourself above the Las Vegas Strip.
 Looming a full forty-six stories over the Strip, the Eiffel Tower Experience is a half-scale model of the actual tower and one of the most romantic spots in all of Las Vegas.